 Our personal challenge:

-How do you get young people to re-think binge drinking habits?
+How do you get young teenagers to be cautious about adopting binge drinking habits?

 1. Create a campaign that resonates with teenagers before they reach the legal drinking age.